A near infrared fluorescent probe based on ICT for monitoring mitophagy in living cells†

-Abstract: Mitophagy, a process of cells degrade dysfunctional organelles and recycle their nutrient substance by lysosome, which plays a vital role in cells metabolism and physiology.
-In this article we presented a highly target and near-infrared (NIR) mitochondria fluorescent probe, which can monitoring the process of autophagy.
-The response mechanism of probe based on Intramolecular charges transfer (ICT) for process of autophagy detection and living cells real-time imaging.
-We designed a primary amine as a pH sensitizing group, due to the process of ICT, the probe exhibit green fluorescence, when it was protonated and the process of ICT is broken, the NIR fluorescence will be restored.
-Simultaneously, the green fluorecence of probe is disappeared.
-The probe exhibits an excellent selectivity, high sensitivity and clean responsiveness, which indicating that it can be a high-target and high-sensitive imaging of the process of autophagy in living systems.
+Mitophagy, the process in which cells degrade dysfunctional organelles and recycle their nutrient substances by lysosomes, plays a vital role in cell metabolism and physiology.
+Herein, we present a highly targeting and near-infrared (NIR) mitochondrion fluorescent probe, which can monitor the process of autophagy.
+The response mechanism of the probe is based on intramolecular charge transfer (ICT) for the detection of autophagy and real-time imaging of living cells.
+We designed a primary amine as a pH sensitizing group, and due to the ICT process, the probe exhibits green fluorescence, and when it is protonated the ICT process is broken, and the NIR fluorescence will be restored.
+Simultaneously, the green fluorescence of the probe disappears.
+This probe exhibits excellent selectivity, high sensitivity and clean responsiveness, which indicate that it can be applied for high-targeting and high-sensitive imaging of the process of autophagy in living systems.